Culture of the Asante Empire: Religion

 Onyame was acknowledged to have created the visible world.
 In the 18th and 19th century, Onyame had neither priestly servitude nor temples devoted to his worship.
-Ashanti houses included Nyame dua that served as shrines for seeking solace or quietus in addressing Onyame.
+Asante houses included Nyame dua that served as shrines for seeking solace or quietus in addressing Onyame.
 Onyame was the final arbiter of Justice and assigned every person his or her destiny and fate on Earth.

 The abosom or smaller gods were recognized as children of Onyame.
 The abosom were divided into three groups; the atano (gods from water bodies such as rivers), ewim (sky gods) and the abo (gods from the forests).
 The ewim were considered to be judgemental and merciless whiles the abo were sources of healing and medicine.
-In Ashanti philosophy, the abosom could neither be manufactured or bought and were distinct from objects of worship such as charms, amulets and talismans, which were categorized as asuman in the Ashanti religion.
+In Asante philosophy, the abosom could neither be manufactured or bought and were distinct from objects of worship such as charms, amulets and talismans, which were categorized as asuman in the Asante religion.
 The Akomfo or fetish priests served as the medium between the abosom and the people.

-Ancestor veneration formed a major characteristic of Ashanti religion.
-The Ashanti believed that every person had an immortal soul called Kra.
+Ancestor veneration formed a major characteristic of Asante religion.
+The Asante believed that every person had an immortal soul called Kra.
 When death occurred, the soul was believed to leave the physical body and inhabit the land of spirits where he or she would live a life similar on Earth.
 It was for this reason slaves were sacrificed in order to serve their Masters in the underworld.
 At times, widows also demanded to be sacrificed after the death of their husband.
-These ancestors were believed to reward people who adhered to Ashanti values and to punish offenders.
-Through trade and wars of conquest, a number of Muslims from Northern Ghana formed part of Ashanti's bureaucracy.
+These ancestors were believed to reward people who adhered to Asante values and to punish offenders.
+Through trade and wars of conquest, a number of Muslims from Northern Ghana formed part of Asante's bureaucracy.
 They prayed for the Asantehene and acted as medical consultants.
-In the 1840s, Kwaku Dua I, appointed Uthman Kamaghatay of Gbuipe in Gonja as Asante Adimen (The Imam of Ashanti).
-Despite a handful of Muslims in Ashanti society, Islam did not penetrate and form a major religion in the Empire.
+In the 1840s, Kwaku Dua I, appointed Uthman Kamaghatay of Gbuipe in Gonja as Asante Adimen (The Imam of Asante).
+Despite a handful of Muslims in Asante society, Islam did not penetrate and form a major religion in the Empire.

 Folktale

-Stories of Anansi became such a prominent and familiar part of Ashanti oral culture.
+Stories of Anansi became a prominent and familiar part of Asante oral culture.
 Tales of Anansi were encompassed into many kinds of fables.
 Anansi was viewed synonymous with skill and wisdom in speech.
-The Sasabonsam was a creature in Ashanti mythology that was believed to hate humans.
-Without supervision from the abosom or gods, the sasabonsam was believed to encourage and foster witchcraft in Ashanti society.
+The Sasabonsam was a creature in Asante mythology that was believed to hate humans.
+Without supervision from the abosom or gods, the sasabonsam was believed to encourage and foster witchcraft in Asante society.
 The sasabonsam had the appearance of the torso of a tall ape, the head and teeth of a carnivore, the underside of a snake and sometimes, the wings of a bat.
 It was covered in long, coarse red hair.
 The creature was believed to hook its feet onto trees where it hid from plain sight in order to trap and devour unsuspecting humans.